jkalleberg/DV-TrioTrain/docs/getting-started/configuration.md

 ## 4. Install the Conda environment

-This conda environment includes the DeepVariant requirements, such as Apache Beam, Tensorflow, etc.
+This conda environment includes the DeepVariant requirements, such as Apache Beam, Tensorflow, etc. The conda environment can take awhile to build.
+We recommend requesting ample memory during your interactive session before proceeding.

 !!! note
     `source` is used instead of `bash` to by-pass system issues with `conda activate` specific to MU Lewis, which may not be required for your system.